minha12/DiffPrivate/ARTIFACT-EVALUATION.md

 ### Section 1: Protection Evaluation (Reproducing Table 1)

-In this section, we will run the evaluation script on a small dataset to reproduce the results presented in Table 1 of the paper.
+In this section, we will run the evaluation script on the FFHQ dataset to reproduce the results presented in Table 1 of the paper.

 #### Step 1: Run the Evaluation Script